microsoft/service-fabric-cli/src/README.rst

 - Numerous documentation improvements and corrections
 - ChaosContext (context) and ChaosTargetFilter (chaos-target-filter) arguments are added to Chaos start command (#62)
 - Add test structure to verify correct HTTP request generation
 - Update provision application type command to match the latest Service Fabric runtime.
+It is now a custom command
-- Add command to get container logs deployed on node.
+- Add command to get container logs deployed on node

 3.0.0
 -----